 A significant portfolio of corporate bonds is held to back the liabilities arising from writing annuities and general insurance business.
-The Group can be exposed to concentrations of credit risk within the portfolio from events impacting a specific sector or geography or through concentrations of exposure to an individual counterparty.
+The group can be exposed to concentrations of credit risk within the portfolio from events impacting a specific sector or geography or through concentrations of exposure to an individual counterparty.
 Accumulations of exposures to credit risk in relation to individual counterparties can also arise through holdings in cash, equities, bonds and property and through reinsurance and as a result of delegated premium collection arrangements.
+We have limited appetite for the scale or frequency of events anticipated in investment management strategies materially diverging from expectations as a consequence of significant accumulations of exposure to a single event or counterparty.
+Where required, we will set limits on the maximum aggregate exposures to investment, banking and reassurance counterparties, sectors and geographies.

-The Group manages the credit concentration risk by setting quantitative limits on maximum exposures to counterparties.
-The Group Credit Risk Committee (GCRC) is responsible for reviewing the aggregate exposures for the Group and the extent to which specific limits are required for concentrations by counterparty, sector and geographic areas.
+The group manages the credit concentration risk by setting quantitative limits on maximum exposures to counterparties.
+The Group Credit Risk Committee (GCRC) is responsible for reviewing the aggregate exposures for the group and the extent to which specific limits are required for concentrations by counterparty, sector and geographic areas.
 Where exposures are identified as being outside acceptable ranges adjudicated by the Group Credit Risk Committee, it will initiate action with the relevant business firm(s) to manage the exposure.